Taylor 214ce - Natural Grand Auditorium

 The appealing tones and subtle nuances of a solid sitka spruce top and Indian rosewood laminate backs and sides are amplified with clarity and warmth, thanks to Taylor's ES-T under-saddle pickup.

-Introduced in 1994 to commemorate Taylor’s 20th Anniversary, the Grand Auditorium would go on to establish itself as a definitive Bob Taylor original.
-Tonally, the guitar embodied the qualities of balance, clarity, and versatility that became hallmark Taylor traits.
-Visually, the shape gave the world an equally balanced and refined aesthetic of smooth curves.
+Grand Auditorium Guitars: As Taylor Tradition, the Taylor 214e Introduced in 1994 Continues to commemorate Taylor’s 20th Anniversary, the Grand Auditorium would go on to establish itself as a definitive Bob Taylor original.
+Tonally, the guitar embodied the qualities of balance, clarity, and versatility that became the hallmark of Taylor traits.
+Visually, the shape gave an equally balanced and refined aesthetic of smooth curves.
 In both respects, the GA was at once big enough and small enough to cover a lot of ground.

-The goal, Bob says, was simply to make a guitar that was big like a dreadnought, but without a dreadnought’s traditionally boomy sound, even though the Taylor Dreadnought wasn’t boomy compared to other guitar brands.
-"I was looking for a good, clear tone that had volume when you played fingerstyle, which was pretty popular at the time, but then when you strummed didn’t have too much bass."
+The goal, was simply to make a guitar that was big like a dreadnought, but without a dreadnought’s traditionally boomy sound, even though the Taylor Dreadnought wasn’t boomy compared to other guitar brands.
+"If you are looking for a good, clear tone that had volume when you played finger-style, which was pretty popular at the time, but then when you strummed didn’t have too much bass, so this is it."